‘Greetings from Dunedin’ courtesy of Dunedin Artist Steve Spathelf

 I’ve been to the spring training home of the Toronto Blue Jays – Dunedin, Florida – on

-five six occasions.
+six seven occasions.
 In the early days, I did as much research as I possibly could to get the most out of the trip.
 During this process I encountered plenty of bad advice and mis-information from both sports writers and fans alike.
-As a result, I’ve compiled this guide to give our readers a realistic snapshot of what the Dunedin area has to offer.
+As a result, I’ve compiled this living document to give our readers an always-current snapshot of what the Dunedin area has to offer.

 In addition to this guide, I’ve documented three of my five previous trips to Dunedin on this site.
 If you’re so inclined, you can read about them here.
 Now on to the guide!